 What does the Veterans & Mustangs Program cost to participate?

 There is no fee for veterans to participate in the program.
 The Veterans & Mustangs Program is funded with private donations and sponsorships through the Mustang Heritage Foundation.

 Does Mustang Heritage Foundation provide housing and meals during the program?

 MHF does not provide lodging or meals.
 MHF does provide a refrigerator, microwave and hotplate in the veteran’s kitchen area.
 Several veterans have found sponsors in their community to offset lodging expenses.

 Click the links below to view area accommodations.

 How do we get our mustang for the program?

 Mustangs are typically picked-up on the first day of the session.
-We will travel to a Bureau of Land Management Off-Range corral located in Paul’s Valley, Oklahoma.
+We will travel to a Bureau of Land Management facility or an adoption event.
 Upon arrival there will be mustangs gathered and available for the veterans to select from.
-The Veterans Program Coordinator and TIP Trainer will be on site to help guide you in your selection.
+The Veterans Program Coordinator will be on site to help guide you in your selection.

 Do I have to adopt my mustang?

 You are not required to adopt your mustang.
-Should you decide that you would like to adopt your mustang, you may do so through the TIP trainer and the BLM adoption application process. (please see facility guidelines).
+Should you decide that you would like to adopt your mustang, you may do so through the BLM adoption application process. (please see facility guidelines)